Turbulence to order transitions in activity patterned active nematics: Ordering of Vortices

-Antiferromagnetic vortex ordering has been observed for active nematics confined to channels, as well as in two-dimensional systems with increasing substrate friction or obstacle confinement \cite{doo17,shendruk17,hardouin19,thijssen20b,schimming24,velez24b}.
-The unbinding of topological defects helps promote antiferromagnetic order when vortices are stable, since the negative defects can sit between the vortices and mediate a rotation of the nematic director as the chirality of the positive defects at the center of each vortex alternates.
-A time average of the topological charge density in our active stripe system reveals negative defects sitting between the vortices for simulations in the large $\ell_i$ and large $\alpha_0$ regime \cite{SuppNote24}.
 The ferromagnetic order transverse to the active regions is of great interest since, to our knowledge, it has only been reported numerically for active nematics interacting with periodic arrays of obstacles \cite{schimming24}, while vortex synchronization has only recently been reported in acoustically actuated active nematics \cite{sokolov24}.
 For well separated active stripes, the only interaction that couples the stripes is the elastic interaction of the nematic, which has been shown to promote ferromagnetic order of vortices in obstacle laden systems \cite{schimming24}.
 We therefore conclude that the ferromagnetic order transverse to the stripes is driven by elastic interactions, while the antiferromagnetic order along the stripes is driven by active forces.

 Interestingly, we find that separation of active regions is necessary for strong vortex ordering.
 When the stripes are closer together, flow generation between the stripes disrupts the vortex order, as illustrated in the Supplemental Movie 7 \cite{SuppNote24}, leading to the fluctuations seen in Fig.~\ref{fig:VorticityCorrelations}(b) and bringing $\langle \chi_{x,y}\rangle$ closer to zero.
 These results are more in line with with earlier numerical results on activity patterns with no gaps in the activity \cite{Partovifard24}.